boynux/boynux.github.com/_posts/2015-05-11-advanced-docker-networking.md

 *kill previous container with `sudo docker kill $DID` if you didn't.*

 Follow previous scenario steps up to to the command that I commented as `# Attach new dummy interface to container process namespace.`.
-But don't execute the following commands.

 New we create NIC as a tunnel interface: